 One night when I was seven years old, I was curled up beside Amy who was reading her homework assignment to me aloud.
 She was attending the Walden School of Hairdressing at the time.
 I shared Amy’s double bed with her.
 Eva walked in, all excited, and announced that she was going to Windsor to attend Mike Carruthers’s graduation from Law School.
 Mike was a school friend of hers who lived down the hill and who just loved Eva.
 He wanted her as a girlfriend but, unfortunately, Eva really never could muster up those kinds of feelings for him.
-Eva however, still really liked Mike as a friend and was looking forward to the adventure of going down to Windsor to see his grad.
-We would, of course, stay with our relatives (on Mom’s side) and not at his apartment (which he shared with some other guy).
+Eva however, still really liked Mike as a friend and was looking forward to the adventure of going down to Windsor to attend his grad.
+We would, of course, stay with our relatives and not at his apartment (which he shared with some other guy).
 I guess I was a type of chaperone for this mission and would keep Eva, my big sister that I was in awe of, company while she drove.

 We arrived in good time and I was amazed at the absolutely largest bridge I had ever laid eyes on.
 Eva said that was the bridge to The States and that it was a mile long.